 - That clauses – It could be the case that…, it might be suggested that…, there is every hope that…

 Consider the following hedging language examples:

 - It may be said that the commitment to some of the social and economic concepts was less strong than it is now.

 - The lives they chose may seem overly ascetic and self-denying to most women today.

 In the first statement, the commitment to some of the social and economic concepts was less strong than it is now while in the second one, the lives they chose seem overly ascetic and self-denying to most women today.

 Related: Need instant academic writing tips on your cell phone?
 Download the Enago Academy mobile app now!

 A crucial advantage in academia is that studies are often interpreted from multiple perspectives.
 This inherent openness leaves room for improvement and development in most fields of study.

-Think you know how to use hedging in academic writing?
-Find out by attempting the exercise here: http://aeo.sllf.qmul.ac.uk/Files/Hedging/Hedging.html.
+Think you know what is hedging in academic writing and how to use it?
+Find out by attempting the exercise here:http://aeo.sllf.qmul.ac.uk/Files/Hedging/Hedging.html.